Baby Grunting in Their Sleep: Why It Happens and What to Know

 Hunger

-As every new parent knows, babies are hungry a lot and will exhibit specific behaviors when they want to feed.
-These behaviors — rooting noises, lip-smacking, suckling, and grunting — can even come out while your little one is asleep.
+As every new parent knows, babies spend a lot of time hungry and will exhibit specific behaviors when they want to feed.
+These behaviors (such as rooting noises, lip-smacking, suckling, and grunting) can even come out while your little one is asleep.

 If you begin to hear your baby grunting in their sleep, it could be a sign that they’re hungry and may wake up soon to feed.